Skip to content

 path = f"{self.base_path}/{task.id}"

-for datum in patch_operations:
+for datum in patch_payload.data:

 patch_payload = TaskPatchPayload(data=[datum], id=task.id)